 - Modern Slavery Act

 The Crime Prevention Model

-- Training on key risk areas (ethics, anti-corruption and anti-trust matters)
+- Training on key risk areas (ethics, anti-corruption, modern slavery and antitrust matters)

 - Investigating all reports made by whistleblowers

-- Conflict of interest assessment and due diligence on all business partners
+- Assessing conflict of interest and due diligence on all business partners

 - Updating and reviewing all employees’ conflict of interest statements